 Cluster 3 in this study was labelled the ‘Stable A: Employed, Parents with self-directed recoveries’ cluster as the grouping who were most likely to be in stable recovery (ie to have more than five years of recovery time)(68.1%).

-Cluster 4, “Stable B: educated with the most marked transitions” (n = 216, 16.5%) was characterized by the highest rates of barriers when in active addiction (9.8%), but with the highest rates of strengths in recovery (12.4%).
+Cluster 4, “Stable B: educated with the most marked transitions” (n = 216, 16.5%) was characterized by the highest rates of barriers when in active addiction (9.8%), but with the highest rates of strengths in recovery (mean = 12.4).
 Cluster 4 had the highest proportion who had completed higher education (71.8%), and the most likely cluster to be cohabiting (22.2%), and were the most likely to reside in the UK (69.4%).
 This cluster was most likely to have used alcohol (77.8%) and crack cocaine (49.1%).
 This was the oldest cluster when they first attempted to stop/seek help for their problem (mean age = 45.4) with a short time from their first attempt to stop/seek help to their stated age (4.4 years).

 This cluster was the most likely to use or access non-12-step recovery pathways (18.1%) and the most likely to have had more treatment episodes (mean = 2.9).
 Cluster 4 had the highest proportion of participants in stable recovery (73.6%) yet had come from the most problematic active addictions.